This post may include affiliate links; see our disclosure policy.

 • Salt

-For added flavor, you can stir in some cheese when you mix in the butter.
-We like adding Parmesan or Pecorino Romano, aged cheeses that add a depth in flavor.
-The cheese adds an even more intense savory note that makes it taste like a much fancier dish than it actually is.
-Keep in mind that cheese has salt in it, so add it first before tasting and salting to taste.
+For added flavor, stir in some cheese when you mix in the butter.
+I like adding Parmesan or Pecorino Romano, aged cheeses that add depth in flavor.
+The cheese adds an even more intense savory note, making it taste like a much fancier dish than it actually is.
+Keep in mind that cheese has salt, so add it first, then taste and add salt as needed.

-Do not substitute grits for the cornmeal here.
+I don’t recommend substituting grits for the cornmeal here.
 Grits are coarser than cornmeal, which won’t give you the texture you want.
-Some packages are also labeled with the word “polenta”, which you can use as well: just don’t use packages marked “instant polenta.”
+Some packages are also labeled “polenta”; you can use them as well.
+Avoid packages marked “instant polenta.”
 But plain old cornmeal does the trick!

 Big takeaway: there’s not a huge difference between the two.
-You can use medium grind cornmeal for polenta, or use it to make grits!
-Here’s our Famous Shrimp and Grits recipe.
+You can use medium-grind cornmeal for polenta or to make grits!
+Here’s my Famous Shrimp and Grits recipe.

 It’s simple to make polenta, and it’s a very easy side dish for everything from chicken to ratatouille.
 Here are the basic steps:

-1. Boil the water and whisk in the cornmeal: Bring 4 cups water to boil in a medium saucepan.
-When the water boils, whisk in 1 cup cornmeal in a slow steady stream, whisking constantly to prevent lumps.
+1. Boil the water and whisk in the cornmeal: Bring 4 cups of water to a boil in a medium saucepan.
+When the water boils, whisk in 1 cup of cornmeal in a slow, steady stream, whisking constantly to prevent lumps.
 Continue whisking until the polenta begins to thicken (around 1 to 2 minutes).
 Add 1 teaspoon kosher salt.

 2. Simmer 20 minutes: Reduce the heat so that the polenta bubbles slowly.
 Continue to cook, stirring occasionally, for about 20 minutes until the cornmeal loses its raw flavor.